multiversx/mx-docs/docs/developers/tutorials/crowdfunding-p2.md

 # **Validation**

 It doesn't make sense to fund after the deadline has passed, so fund transactions after a certain block nonce must be rejected.
-We might need this check in other places too, so we're extracting it to a separate method.
-Making it a `view`, also allows it to be easily queried off-chain.
 The idiomatic way to do this is:

 ```
     #[endpoint]